Liga MX: Media coverage

 All Liga MX clubs have the right to sell their own broadcast rights.
 Televisa, TV Azteca, Imagen Televisión, Claro Sports, Fox Sports, and ESPN have broadcasting rights in México, while ESPN Deportes, Fox Deportes, Univision, and Telemundo have the rights in the United States, with FS1/FS2 airing select matches with English commentary.

-In previous years, when a team was relegated, the team that was promoted could only negotiate with the company holding the television rights of the relegated team.
+In previous years, when a club was relegated, the club that was promoted could only negotiate with the company holding the television rights of the relegated club.
 This agreement was canceled by Liga MX in 2012 when the promotion of Club León caused a television rights dispute with Televisa.
-Currently, Club León matches are broadcast in Mexico by Fox Sports and other online media sites, and in the United States by Univision (Telemundo from 2013–16).
+Currently, Club León matches are broadcast in Mexico by Fox Sports and other online media sites, and in the United States by Univision (Telemundo from 2013 to 2016).

 Telelatino and Fox Sports World formerly hold broadcasting rights in Canada.
 From 2019–20 until 2021–22, OneSoccer broadcast the league for Canada viewers.
 Fox Sports is the only network that holds rights to broadcast selected matches in United States and South America.
 Additionally, Televisa-owned networks Sky Sports and TUDN hold exclusive broadcasting rights over selected matches throughout the regular season, although the majority of the most important ones are broadcast live on the national networks.
 The coverage also available for Central America viewers.

 Most of the Saturday afternoon and evening matches broadcast by Televisa are shown primarily on Gala TV, though Saturday games played by Televisa's club America, are broadcast on Televisa's flagship network, Canal de las Estrellas.
 However, a blackout policy is usually applied in selected markets where affiliates are forced to air alternate programming during the matches, Sunday noon and afternoon games broadcast by Televisa are shown on Canal de las Estrellas.
 All of the games broadcast by TV Azteca on Saturday and Sunday are shown on Azteca 13; Friday's matches however are shown on Azteca 7.
 Tuesday, Wednesday and Thursday (known in Mexico as Fecha Doble or Double Date) matches picked by the national networks are shown on Canal 5 and Azteca 7 and the rest of the matches air on Sky Sports and TDN.

-A recent rule, in effect since 2011, requires teams to play the final game of every season on Sunday during prime time, regardless of whether the team used to play local games in another timeslot, in order to capture more television audience during the game.
-This also prevents most playoff collusion, where one or both teams already in the liguilla put in lesser effort to lose or draw, in order to draw a more favorable opponent.
+Since 2011, the final match of every season is played on Sunday during prime time, regardless of whether the club used to play local games in another timeslot, in order to capture more television audience during the game.
+This also prevents most playoff collusion, where one or both clubs already in the Liguilla put in lesser effort to lose or draw, in order to draw a more favorable opponent.